dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/rating_a_response.md

 ![A response in Screendoor with ratings.](../images/rating_1.png)

-If you haven't yet rated a response, you can press the &ldquo;Start rating&rdquo; button in the page's header to take you to the first blank rating.
+If you have yet to rate the response, you can press the &ldquo;Start rating&rdquo; button in the page's header to take you to the first blank rating.

 ![The Start Rating button.](../images/rating_2.png)